A-Z Cruise Holiday Guide

 At least 24 hours before the end of your cruise full disembarkation instructions will be placed within your cabin.
 On arrival into UK ports the cruise ship has to be cleared by Customs and Immigration Officials before disembarkation can commence.
 This enables you to have a leisurely breakfast, vacate your cabin, and take a comfortable seat in one of the public lounges before being called forward according to your colour coded disembarkation card.

-In general, disembarkation commences at 0800hrs, but please allow up to 2 hours for the entire cruise ship to be cleared.
+In general, disembarkation in a UK port commences at 0800hrs, but please allow up to 2 hours for the entire cruise ship to be cleared.
 Please plan your onward journey from the UK port accordingly.

 Assistance will be given to those Guests with wheelchairs.
 Once leaving the vessel please ensure you collect all your luggage from the baggage reclaim area before continuing your onward journey.
 As baggage is arranged in the reclaim area according to deck colour it is very important to ensure that your original baggage tags are still affixed to your belongings.
 Please ensure you take only your belongings.
 Guests who take luggage belonging to fellow Guests will have to pay any charges incurred in returning luggage to its rightful owner.